-Let me be up front.
+Let me be up front, just like Rocket Raccoon.
 This Guardians of the Galaxy, Vol. 2 review is not going to be as glowing as the pages and pages of reviews out there.
-So, if you want to find out why I’m all “meh,” keep reading.
+It’s a rollicking good time, but there’s so much to take in that you lose the thread of the story.
+If you want to find out why I’m all “meh,” keep reading.

 Guardians of the Galaxy, Vol. 2 begins not long after the gang defeated Ronan.
 They have clearly gelled into a routine, although they’re still working out some minor irritations with each other.
 They wouldn’t be the Guardians if they weren’t bickering.